a Gradle plugin based on the openapi-processor-api to handle any openapi-processor without an explicit dependency on the processor.

 openapiProcessor {

-// the path to the open api yaml file.
+// the path to the open api YAML file.

 apiPath "${projectDir}/src/api/openapi.yaml"